Vouchrun/vouch-val-tools/ReadME.md

 ## Installation Instructions

-THIS IS A WORK IN PROGRESS DO NOT USE IN PRODUCTION

 ### Clone to your home directory
 ```sh
 cd $HOME && sudo apt update && sudo apt install git && git clone https://github.com/Vouchrun/vouch-val-tools.git